History Festival 2025

 Now in its third year, the Caterham History Festival has welcomed world-leading historians to share their knowledge with an audience of all ages.
 Open to pupils and students across the Southeast, as well as the history curious of all and any age.
 We’re delighted to announce another stellar line up for 2025!

 This is a community event to share learning and educational opportunities with everyone and essential for young students of history wishing to extend their knowledge.
-Students of all schools may attend for free – use code STUDENT on check out – book your tickets below.
+Students of all schools may attend for free – use promotion code STUDENT.

 IAIN MACGREGOR